John's Aviation Experience

 John obtained his private pilots license at age 19 and graduated with a B.S. in Aerospace Studies from Embry-Riddle Aeronautical University-Daytona Beach.
 John has been a licensed pilot for over 20 years and helped many student and commercial pilots through the rough process of a DUI.

-As a pilot himself, John Tymczyszyn is a criminal defense attorney who understands what a DUI can mean to those in the aviation industry.
+As a pilot himself, John is a criminal defense attorney who understands what a DUI can mean to those in the aviation industry.
 Pilots and others involved in the aviation industry have a lot at stake after a drunk driving arrest.
-On top of the criminal penalties, a conviction for a drug or alcohol DUI could disqualify you from holding certain jobs, FAA certificates or a security clearance.
+On top of the criminal penalties, a conviction for a drug or alcohol DUI could disqualify you from holding certain jobs, Federal Aviation Administration (FAA) certificates or a security clearance.

 A DUI arrest does not necessarily mean the loss of your job.
 However, to avoid mandatory reporting to the FAA, you have to act quickly.
 Also, if you are arrested for driving under the influence of drugs or alcohol in Washington State, you only have 20 days to request a hearing to prevent driver's license suspension.

 What are the consequences of a DUI for pilots?

 A drunk driving conviction, or even a DUI arrest, will have direct consequences for pilots.
 Under Federal Aviation Regulation 61.15, anyone holding an FAA license is required to notify the FAA of:

 - The cancellation, suspension, or revocation of a driver's license related to a drug or alcohol DUI; or

 - Denial of a driver's license related to a drug or alcohol DUI.